top of page

 You don’t need perfect clarity to make a good decision.
 You need principles, patience, and practical tools.

-• Charlie Munger: A billionaire investor filtering signal from noise across decades.
+A billionaire investor famous for filtering signal from noise across decades.

-Marcus Aurelius, was Emperor of Rome between 161 and 189 faced invasion, loss, and chaos.
-He lead through it with philosophical clarity and personal discipline.
+Was Emperor of Rome between 161 and 189 faced invasion, loss, and chaos.
+He lead empire, whilst also documenting his thoughts on philosophy and personal discipline.

-Abraham Lincoln, was U.S. President between 1861 and 1865, during the Civil War.
-Lincoln made some of the most difficult decisions in American history, all while staying grounded in humility, reflection, and principle.
+Was U.S. President between 1861 and 1865, during the Civil War.
+Lincoln made some of the most difficult decisions in American history.

 Marcus Aurelius: Control What You Can.
 Let Go of the Rest.